PCLL Conversion Notes PCLL Conversion Notes - HK Business Associations

 Download a free PDF preview of the Hong Kong Business Associations Notes

-Revised edition: Updated for 2024 exam
+Revised edition: Updated for January exam,

-and new National Security Law
+Article 23 and National Security Law

 - Hong Kong Business Associations Notes only (HK$680)